guy111a/ioT_restAPI/README.md

-This weekend project came as a word in progress as i was playing around with my new ocylloscop Trying to measure wave patterns out of my raspberry pi zero /w.
+This weekend project came as a work in progress, as i was playing around with my new ocylloscop Trying to measure wave patterns out of my raspberry pi zero /w.

 Those attempts led to connecting a sensor to the sbc and since i already have a sensor i might as well collect some data with it.